-This cranberry sauce is not only delicious, it’s got some healing properties as well.
-It combines cranberries with Mulled Apple Cider.
+This cranberry sauce is not only delicious, but it’s also got healing properties as well.

 The mulled cider contains these healing spices:

 - Cinnamon sticks: inner bark of a tree used for warming the kidneys, contains natural antiseptic and anesthetic compound (eugenol) that can kill bacteria and viruses, prevent infection, and ease pain

 - Cloves: dried flower buds from an evergreen tree used as a pain-relieving anesthetic.